bagder/http3-explained/en/quic-v2.md

 DNS over QUIC was one of the early mentioned non-HTTP protocols that just might get some attention once QUIC v1 and HTTP/3 ship.
-But with a new transport like this having been brought on to the world I can't imagine that it will stop there...
+But with a new transport like this having been brought on to the world I cannot imagine that it will stop there...